cadobson/group_project_one/README.md

 # Boura

-Boura is a portfolio project Quora clone by Ray X, David Pratt, and Christopher Dobson.
+Boura is a portfolio project Quora clone by Ray Yu, David Pratt, and Christopher Dobson.
 This project was meant to build our soft skills in interacting with peers on a common project.

 ## Setup and Installation